 “It was really exciting to be invited to fashion week—the day that I heard about that provided a really cool moment to reflect upon that day a few months earlier when my whole plan had crumbled,” Fritzeen said.
 “I just saw God working and placing these things in my life to have this invite happen.
 I could never have imagined that this this is where I would end up, when I was driving home in the spring, like, ‘It’s all in shambles!’”

-Taylor's academic programs are designed to give students skills to adapt and rise to the challenge of their circumstances.
-If you would like to learn more about our Communication, Language, and Writing degree programs, read more here.
+All of Taylor's 100+ degrees and academic programs are designed to give students skills to adapt and rise to the challenge of their circumstances.